migasfree/migasfree/README.md

 When migasfree client is running, queries the migasfree Server and it responds with a code survey to execute in the client, created *ad hoc* for this client after consulting the database.

 This code survey is executed in the client and basically configures the repositories of packages (rpm or deb).
-Previously, these repositories have been created for the server when the migasfree's administrator configures a repository.
+Previously, these repositories have been created in the server.

 A repository in migasfree server defines the packages that should be installed, updated or removed in the clients in function of attributes of client computer: **HOSTNAME**, **USER**, **LDAP CONTEXT**, **VIDEO CARD**, ... (the administrator defines the properties that he wants to use in his organization).